kristapsdz/oconfigure/README.md

 the package when included into your sources.

 The compatibility layer is generally provided by the excellent portable [OpenSSH](https://www.openssh.com/).
-All copyrights are noted within the included sources.
+All copyrights are in their respective sources.

 ## b64\_ntop